Stand Steady X-Elite Pro Review

 No Keyboard Tray, No Monitor Arm, No Service

 When you’re typing at standing height, your wrists need to be straight.
 The most ergonomic way to accomplish this is with a tilting keyboard tray.
 However, not everyone has access to one of these, and that doesn’t mean you’re necessarily out of luck.
 You can still keep your wrists (close to) straight on a flat surface while standing—you just need to make sure that this flat surface is at the right height for your arms.
-Otherwise, you risk discomfort and strain in the short term, and RSIs / carpal tunnel syndrome in the long term.
+Otherwise, you risk discomfort and strain in the short term.

 There are a few additional problems with the design of the X-Elite, especially for shorter users.
 When it’s at the minimum height, it’s still 2.5” higher than your desk, which could prove to be an issue if your desk is already on the higher side.
 It’s higher up than the keyboard tray of the Ziplift or Varidesk would be when lowered, for instance.